Zhentao-Liu/VPAL/README.md

 ## High-Quality Vessel Reconstructions

 ![](./assest/vesselreconstruction.png)
 Vessel reconstruction results from 40 training views.
-Our method significantly outperforms all the other methods.
-It produces reconstructions with less noise, more complete vascular topology, and smoother surfaces.
+Our method significantly outperforms all the other methods, which looks quite close to the reference one provided by DSA scanner with full 133 views.
+We produce reconstructions with less noise, more complete vascular topology, and smoother surfaces.
 For more visualizations, please refer to our paper.

 ## High-Quality Renderings